garland3/my_coding_setups/readme.md

 * `ctrl` + `backtick` to go the terminal
 * `ctrl` + `1` or (`2` , ...) to go to the split window text editor (or open it)

 This video has a lot of great hits. <https://www.youtube.com/watch?v=ifTF3ags0XI>
+Also here are some great tips. https://code.visualstudio.com/docs/getstarted/tips-and-tricks

 ## python setup